fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 consist of the name of the aerodrome and its geographical location, namely the aerodrome reference point or relative reference point.

-### OPTION 2 - Minimum reference with supplementary AIXM pointer
+### OPTION 2 - Minimum Reference with Supplementary AIXM Pointer

 *(OPTION 2 = OPTION 1 + supplementary hypertext reference)*